Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Problem Formulation

-Denote the game by $\Gamma=([m],\{J_i\},\{X_i\})$.
-A solution to the game $\Gamma$ is a Nash equilibrium (NE) $x^*\in X_1\times\cdots\times X_m$ such that for every agent $i\in[m]$, we have: \beqn J_i(x_i^*,x_{-i}^*)\le J_i(x_i,x_{-i}^*), \quad \forall x_i\in X_i. \eeqn When for every agent $i$, the action set $X_i$ is closed and convex, and the cost function $J_i(x_i,x_{-i})$ is also convex and differentiable in $x_i$ for each $x_{-i}\in X_{-i},$ a NE $x^*\in X$ of the game can be alternatively characterized by using the first-order optimality conditions.
-Specifically, $x^*\in X$ is a NE of the game if and only if for all $i\in[m]$, we have: \beqn \langle \nabla_{i} J_i(x_i^*,x_{-i}^*),x_i-x_i^*\rangle\ge 0, \quad \forall x_i \in X_i. \eeqn Using the Euclidean projection property, it can be seen that the preceding relation is equivalent to: \beqn x_i^*=\Pi_{X_i}[x_i^*-\a_i \nabla_{i} J_i(x_i^*,x_{-i}^*)], \quad \forall i\in[m], \eeqn where $\a_i>0$ is an arbitrary scalar.
-By stacking the relations in~\eqref{eq-agent-fixed-point}, we can rewrite them in a compact form.
-By this way, $x^*$ is a NE for the game $\Gamma$ if and only if: \beqn x^*=\Pi_{X} [x^*-F_\a(x^*) ], \eeqn where $X = X_1\times\cdots\times X_m$ is the agents' joint action set and $F_\a(\cdot)$ is the scaled gradient mapping of the game, defined by
+When, for every agent $i$, the action set $X_i$ is closed and convex, and the cost function $J_i(x_i,x_{-i})$ is also convex and differentiable in $x_i$ for each $x_{-i}\in X_{-i},$ an NE $x^*\in X$ of the game can be alternatively characterized using the first-order optimality conditions.
+Specifically, $x^*\in X$ is an NE of the game if and only if, for all $i\in[m]$: \beqn \langle \nabla_{i} J_i(x_i^*,x_{-i}^*),x_i-x_i^*\rangle\ge 0, \quad \forall x_i \in X_i. \eeqn